Schwinger mechanism of magnon-antimagnon pair production on magnetic field inhomogeneities and the bosonic Klein effect: Conclusion

-Condensed matter systems provide a possibility for experimental laboratory study of quantum wacuum effects in strong fields, in particular, a laboratory observation the Schwinger effect of the violation of the vacuum instability due to particle-antiparticle pair production, previously considered possible only in supercritical fields in astrophysical situations. { \ }This is due to the fact that in many cases low energy dynamics of quasiparticle excitations in condensed matter systems can be described by the Dirac model in which quasiparticles are virtually massless.
-That is why external field intensities needed for the vacuum violation are relatively small and can be observed in the laboratory conditions.
-Usually the literature discusses the possibility to observe effects related to the electron-hole creation from vacuum in the case of Dirac and Weyl semimetals, such as the graphene and topological insulators, where the low energy exitations are fermions; see, e.g., Refs. \cite{Adv-QED22,VafVis14,GelTan16} for the review.
-Since, the low-energy magnons are bosons with small effective mass, then for the first time it becomes possible to observe the Schwinger effect in the case of the Bose statistics, in particular, the bosonic Klein effect in laboratory conditions.{ \ }As was already mentioned above,{ \ }in the case of the Bose statistics appears a new mechanism for amplifying the effect of the pair creation, which we call statistically-assisted Schwinger effect.
+Condensed matter systems provide a possibility for experimental verification of quantum vacuum effects stimulated by strong fields, in particular, a laboratory observation the Schwinger effect of the violation of the vacuum instability due to particle-antiparticle pair production, previously considered possible only in supercritical fields in astrophysical situations. { \ }This is due to the fact that in many cases low energy dynamics of quasiparticle excitations in condensed matter systems can be described by the Dirac model in which quasiparticles are virtually massless.
+That is why external field intensities needed for breaking the vacuum stability are relatively small and can be observed in the laboratory conditions.
+Usually the literature discusses the possibility to observe effects related to the electron-hole creation from vacuum in the case of Dirac and Weyl semimetals, such as the graphene and topological insulators, where the low energy excitations are fermions; see, e.g., Refs. \cite{Adv-QED22,VafVis14,GelTan16} for the review.
+Since, the low-energy magnons are bosons with small effective mass, then for the first time it becomes possible to observe the Schwinger effect in the case of the Bose statistics, in particular, the bosonic Klein effect in laboratory conditions.{ \ }As was already mentioned above,{ \ }in the case of the Bose statistics appears a new mechanism for amplifying the effect of the pair creation, which we call statistically assisted Schwinger effect.
+A possible way to detect the Schwinger mechanism of antiferromagnetic magnons in experiments is discussed in Ref. \cite{HFMNS21}.{ \ }For example, one can experimentally confirm this mechanism by detecting the spin (the magnetic moment) current using an inverse spin Hall effect.